|

 "Some of them have their knees drawn up to their chests and

 rock back and forth, moaning.
-It is as if they are in pain.
+It is as if they were in pain.
 My

 "Itit seems wrong to attack them when they are so